retel-io/ari-proxy/docs/metrics.md

 ## ARI Event Counters

-All ARI events are counted and exported as `ariproxy.events` tagged by `eventType`, this includes for example:
+All ARI events are counted and exported as `ari-proxy.events` tagged by `eventType`, this includes for example:
 * DIAL
 * STASIS_START
 * PLAYBACK_STARTED